hutizaki/gym/README.md

 # FitFlow - Gym Tracking App

-A React-based gym tracking application built with Tauri for cross-platform desktop support.
+A React-based gym tracking application with a modern web interface and backend API.

 ## Features